rrajchal/MSSE672_Component_Based_SW/TopCard/README.md

 ## How to Launch the Game
 - Build the project: `mvn clean install`.
 It generates TopCard-1.0-SNAPSHOT-jar-with-dependencies.jar
-- Start the server service: `./run-server.sh` (or mannually with this command.
+- Start the server service: `./run-server.sh` (or manually with this command.
 Before launching, make sure that the classpath ($CP) includes all required dependencies and compiled classes.
 Then run: `java -cp "$CP" com.topcard.network.GameServer
   `)
-- Start the client service: `./run-client_playgame.sh` (Alternatively, run them manually: `for i in a b c d; do java -jar ./target/TopCard-1.0-SNAPSHOT-jar-with-dependencies.jar "$i" & done`)
+- Start the client service: `./run-client_playgame.sh` (Alternatively, run them manually: java -jar ./target/TopCard-1.0-SNAPSHOT-jar-with-dependencies.jar &`
-- For this game, all four users need to log in and click on "Play Game"
+- When any player clicks "Play Game", a 5-second countdown begins.
+During this time, other players may join.
+If fewer than four players are present when the countdown ends, the server automatically fills the remaining slots with up to three auto-generated players from the database.
+This ensures the game always starts with four participants, even if only one real player is available.